Harrison Narcotics Tax Act

-History
+Background

-International background
+International

 Following the Spanish–American War and the Philippine–American War, the Philippines saw a proliferation of opium use.
 A cholera outbreak in 1902 further strengthened this tendency due to the astringent properties of opium.

 Charles Henry Brent was an American Episcopal bishop who served as Missionary Bishop of the Philippines beginning in 1901.
 He convened a Commission of Inquiry, known as the Brent Commission, for the purpose of examining alternatives to a licensing system for opium addicts.
 Although Governor William Taft supported this policy, Brent opposed it "on moral grounds".
 The Commission recommended that narcotics should be subject to international control.
 The recommendations of the Brent Commission were endorsed by the United States Department of State and in 1906 President Theodore Roosevelt called for an international conference, the International Opium Commission, which was held in Shanghai in February 1909.
-A second conference was held at The Hague in May 1911, and out of it came the first international drug control treaty, the International Opium Convention of 1912.
+A second conference was held at The Hague in May 1911, and out of it came the first international drug control treaty, the First International Opium Convention of 1912.

-Domestic background
+Domestic

-In the 1800s, opiates and cocaine were mostly unregulated drugs.
-In the 1890s, the Sears & Roebuck catalogue, which was distributed to millions of Americans homes, offered a syringe and a small amount of cocaine for $1.50.
-On the other hand, as early as 1880, some states and localities had already passed laws against smoking opium, at least in public, for example as reported in the Los Angeles Herald in an article mentioning the city law against opium smoking.

-At the beginning of the 20th century, cocaine began to be linked to crime.
-In 1900, the Journal of the American Medical Association published an editorial stating, "Negroes in the South are reported as being addicted to a new form of vice – that of 'cocaine sniffing' or the 'coke habit.'"
-Some newspapers later claimed cocaine use caused blacks to rape white women and was improving their pistol marksmanship.
-Chinese immigrants were blamed for importing the opium-smoking habit to the U.S. The 1903 blue-ribbon citizens' panel, the Committee on the Acquirement of the Drug Habit, concluded, "If the Chinaman cannot get along without his dope we can get along without him."
+Between 1895 and 1900 there were probably more people using morphine in the United States than today on a per capita basis.
+Opium usage peaked in 1896 and then began to decline gradually.
+Oliver Wendell Holmes Sr., then dean Harvard Medical school, blamed the prevalence of opiate addiction on ignorance.
+As awareness of the addictiveness of morphine and patent medicines grew public opinion in the 1890s was in favor of state laws restricting morphine.
+Demand gradually declined thereafter in response to mounting public concern, local and state regulations, and the Pure Food and Drug Act of 1906, which required labeling of patent medicines that contained opiates, cocaine, alcohol, cannabis and other intoxicants.
+By 1914, forty-six states had regulations on cocaine and twenty-nine states had laws against opium, morphine, and heroin.